patbarry6/flockture/README.md

 We repeat, don't use this as a source for structure's code.

 We also don't recommend using this code to emulate the behavior of flock.
 Better to just use structure.
-Howver, flockture runs much faster than flock itself and can return more information about intermediate calculations than flock does, so it might be useful for people  endeavoring to understand how the flock algorithm behaves.
+However, flockture runs much faster than flock itself and can return more information about intermediate calculations than flock does, so it might be useful for people  endeavoring to understand how the flock algorithm behaves.